Donations, Refunds, and Finances

 I just received an ActBlue check and I don’t know who contributed, what should I do?

 You can also navigate to the Reporting center by clicking the “Reporting” tab of the Dashboard, under “Tools”.

 In this tab, you’ll find instructions on how to handle all of your donor information.
-You can download your data to integrate into NGP, download it as a CSV, export to a Google Sheet, and see details of individual weekly checks.
+You can download your data to integrate it into NGP, download it as a CSV, export to a Google Sheet, and see details of individual weekly checks.

 If you have questions about how to access your donor information, please let us know.